wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 To test it out:

-1. Call your Nexmo number.
+1. Call your Vonage number.
 2. You will hear a message and then music.
 3. After a short delay you will hear a message saying you will be connected to the agent.
 You are then connected to the agent in a call.